-The Edwardian Rock Garden, another famous feature in Aysgarth, is now OPEN and visitors are very welcome..
-This has now been gifted to the parish council for the community by Adrian and Rosemary Anderson.
+The Edwardian Rock Garden, a famous feature in Aysgarth, is open and visitors are very welcome..
+This has been gifted to the parish council for the community by Adrian and Rosemary Anderson.
 Admission is free and there is a donation box to help towards the maintenance of the garden.

 The parish council is comprised of Aysgarth, Bishopdale, Thoralby and Thornton Rust.
 The Tour de France Grand Depart in July 2014 entered it on the B6160 at the “Cote de Cray”.